2017-2018 Academic Year

 Before groups of students are taken off the school grounds, written approval must be obtained from the parent of each child.
 No off-campus trip will be taken without the approval of the Principal.

 Field trips will be organized throughout the year by the classroom teacher.
 The trips will be appropriate and educationally rewarding.
 Field trips are a privilege and students can be denied participation if they fail to meet academic and/or behavioral requirements.
-When a field trip is imminent, each student will receive a Field Trip Permission Form.
+Prior to the outing, each student will receive a Field Trip Permission Form.
 This form will contain the details of the trip and a section to be signed by the parent granting permission for his/her child to attend.
 This form must be returned to the teacher in order for the student to attend.
 Failure to return the permission form will lead to the student remaining in school, under supervision.
 Handwritten notes or phone calls will not be accepted.
 Parents do have the right to refuse to allow their child to participate in a field trip.

 If a DVD player will be used in a vehicle while traveling for a field trip, any movies shown must be rated G or approved by the Principal.